edgi-govdata-archiving/web-monitoring/README.md

 Every table includes:

 * uuid: UUID4 unique indentifier
-* created_at: creation timestamp (internal detail of the database)
+* created_at: internal detail of the database
-* updated_at: last update timestamp (internal detail of the database)
+* updated_at: internal detail of the database

-in addition the fields individually list below.
+in addition to the table-specific fields listed below.

 #### Pages